rhilconsultants/openshift/workshops/Ansible Operator/Exercise-4/Exercise_4.md

     27 directories, 54 files

+Note: as a convention, when creating Ansible operators, Ansible YAML files use a `.yml` suffix whereas Kubernetes/OpenShift assets use a `.yaml` suffix.

 To test the operator we will use another user named {USER}-client on OpenShift in order to test our deployment by consuming the hello-go service from it and not through the Ansible playbook.